Craig Braun

-Craig Braun (born 1939) is an American actor and former graphic designer.
+Craig Braun (born June 1, 1939) is an American actor and former graphic designer.
 Famous for his album covers with Andy Warhol and Tom Wilkes, he and Wilkes won a Grammy in 1974 for Tommy, an award Braun had been nominated for twice previously.
 His first nomination was with Warhol for the Sticky Fingers design that included Braun's contributions to the Rolling Stones' tongue and lips logo.
 He also designed the logo for the Carpenters.
 Braun is said to have transformed the medium of album covers from two-dimensional works to creative, interactive experiences during the golden age of vinyl.

 Early and personal life

 Craig Braun was born in 1939 to a working-class family in Chicago.
 He became friends with Marshall Chess as children in Chicago; Chess became a record executive and the two would later work together.
 Braun went to university.
 Braun, who socialized with artists and rock and roll musicians in his career, became addicted to cocaine, something he would recover from after being indicted for tax evasion in 1974, leading his work to dry up and giving a friend the chance to take him to an AA meeting in Los Angeles.
 At the height of his career, he had a rare Porsche collection and a lavish house in Manhattan that then-girlfriend Diane von Fürstenberg described as "the epitome of cool".

 In 2017 he hosted the Alex Awards, and in 2018 the Making Vinyl Packaging Awards, music industry awards for album packaging.

-His sons include Tim, Nicholas, and Christopher Deyo.
-He sent Tim, who recalls Braun was not a good father during his childhood in the 1960s and 1970s, to the Malcolm Gordon School boys' boarding school.
-Tim Braun later founded Braun Productions and was a producer of Good Morning America; Nicholas appeared on Good Morning America as a child and is an Emmy-nominated actor (for Succession in 2020).
-Braun had a better relationship with Nicholas, introducing him to acting and coaching him through the Meisner technique "as though it was a sport".
+His sons include Timothy, Nicholas, and Christopher Deyo.
+He sent Tim to the Malcolm Gordon School boys' boarding school.
+Tim Braun was a producer of Good Morning America and later founded Braun Production; Nicholas appeared on Good Morning America as a child and is an Emmy-nominated actor (for Succession in 2020).
+Braun introduced Nick to acting and coached him through the Meisner technique "as though it was a sport".
 Deyo is an indie musician, and has created R&B music with Nicholas under the stage name BRAUN.